Agentic Coding0 / 36

 Long sessions with irrelevant context reduce performance.
 When you finish debugging a bug and want to start a new feature, run /clear.
 The new task starts with a clean context window instead of wading through a conversation about the old bug.

-This feels wasteful — you are throwing away everything Claude learned.
+This feels wasteful.
+You are throwing away everything Claude learned.
 But a focused 10-minute session beats a cluttered 40-minute session every time.

 What becomes possible